 If your child is completely nonverbal and can’t make any speech sounds, then you might decide to work on getting her to make the speech sounds first.
 Or, you can take a chance, order the program, and give it a try using the suggested activities for preparing for the program.

-You never know, it just might be what your child needs to get to talking!
+You never know, it just might be what your child needs to begin an exciting new habit of speech.

 One great thing about MAS is that you have detailed instructions throughout the program from start to finish.
 Before I examined the materials, I thought parents would surely need the guidance of a speech therapist.
-And that kind of direction really is extremely helpful.
+And that kind of direction is quite helpful.

 But after examining the book, I could see that any parent could take her child through it successfully.
-The instructions are so complete and easy to follow that I believe any parent who is motivated can do this.
+The instructions are so complete and easy to follow that I believe any motivated parent can do this.